swimos/swimos-docs/src/_guides/pulsar-ingestion.md

 cookbook: https://github.com/swimos/cookbook/tree/master/pulsar_ingestion
 ---

-This guide illustrates how to develop a Swim application that ingests data from Kafka topics and instantiates logic-performing Web Agents.
+This guide illustrates how to develop a Swim application that ingests data from Pulsar topics and instantiates logic-performing Web Agents.

 We accomplish this by declaring two types of Web Agents:

-- A singleton `PulsarConsumingAgent` responsible for consuming messages from a Kafka topic and relaying them to...
+- A singleton `PulsarConsumingAgent` responsible for consuming messages from a Pulsar topic and relaying them to...
 - ...a dynamic number of `VehicleAgents` whose callback functions define the business logic.

 ## Prerequisites